THOMASELOVE/432-classes-2024/projectA/plans.md

 ## Accepted Plans (move on to the portfolio, please)

-- The Project A Plan score is out of 20 points.
-Plans accepted by the time Dr. Love stops on 2024-02-16 will receive a 19 or 20.
+- The Project A Plan **Score** is out of 20 points.
+Plans accepted by the time Dr. Love finishes this set of reviews will receive a 19 or 20.

 .. | Investigator(s) | Title (bold means Dr. Love changed the title) | Data | dim | Score
 :--: | :-----------------: | :--------------------------------------------------------- | :------------: | :---: | :---: